Hello VGChartz community!

 What should a sample review look like?

 Try to stick with the typical formula: an intro, a body with the meat of your argument, and a conclusion.
 Within that, we really just want to see your style and command of language.
-There’s no minimum or maximum word count (Craig hates long reviews and I tend to look for more detail when editing reviews, so try to find a healthy balance).
+There’s no minimum or maximum word count, but try to find something that's long enough to support your arguments but not so long that you become lost in the details.

 How are reviews assigned?